-The following is a description of the compensation program of the Fund, which the Corporation adopted following completion of the Arrangement.
-The Corporation intends to maintain the Fund's compensation program, with senior management together with the board of Directors and its compensation, nominating and corporate governance committee (the "CNCG Committee") monitoring and evaluating such program, with adjustments if and when necessary.
+The following is a description of the compensation program of the Corporation, which is monitored and evaluated by senior management, together with the board of Directors and its compensation, nominating and corporate governance committee (the "CNCG Committee"), and adjusted if and when necessary.
 The Corporation's compensation program aims to provide employees with base salaries consistent with regional industry norms while offering additional short-term incentives in relation to the Corporation's financial and safety performance and personal performance against employee-specific metrics.
 The compensation program is designed to encourage retention while rewarding strong financial, safety and personal performances.
-Though the employees in respect of the Corporation's business and operations are actually employed by the Operating LP, and its senior executives employed by Brookfield GP and/or Brookfield, the general partner of Brookfield LP, which provides certain management and administrative services to the Corporation and certain of its subsidiaries as discussed above under "Arrangements with Brookfield LP", the Corporation will continue to set the overall compensation program in respect of such individuals.
+Though the employees in respect of the Corporation's business and operations are actually employed by the Operating LP, and its senior executives employed by Brookfield GP and/or Brookfield, the general partner of Brookfield LP, which provides certain management and administrative services to the Corporation and certain of its subsidiaries as discussed above under "Arrangements with Brookfield LP", the Corporation sets the overall compensation program in respect of such individuals.